tschf/oracle-db-book/PLSQL/concepts/advanced_objects.md

 /
 ```

-Observing the object table version, you may think how can we relate object tables to one another.
+Observing the object table version, you may think, how can we relate object tables to one another.
 Object rows have a `ref` which points to the row.
 We can declare a `ref` pointer to a particular object by using that keyword before the particular object type; and then use the `ref` function to retrieve the appropriate ref.
 When querying the table, to access the referenced column values, we would need to `deref`erence the object, to be able to access the fields.

 ```sql
 create table table_pet(